Esri/calcite-design-system/packages/calcite-components/src/components/action-bar/readme.md

 The `calcite-action-bar` component is made up of multiple `calcite-action`s in the form of clickable icons.
 The action bar can be expanded to view actions with descriptive text or made smaller to view with just icons.

+Action bars should be placed on the left or right edge of the interface.
+For a floating group of actions, please consider Action Pad.

+When using Action Bar, its parent should use the CSS Flexbox layout.

 <!-- Auto Generated Below -->

 ## Usage